adrianlardies/adrianlardies/Readme.md

 <h2 align="center">👋🏻 Data Engineer specialized in MLOps and Cloud Data Solutions</h1>

 <p align="center">
     Passionate about building and optimizing scalable data solutions.
-Currently, I specialize in Data Engineering, Cloud Data Solutions, and Python for data processing.
-I also have a background in Data Science, always eager to explore new technologies and apply data-driven insights.
+I specialize in Data Engineering, MLOps, and Cloud Data Solutions, leveraging Python for efficient data processing.
+With a background in Data Science, I’m always eager to explore new technologies and apply data-driven insights.
 </p>

 <br>